gordol/reddit_markov_bot/README.md

 reddit_markov_bot
 =================

-A silly bot that slurps down a reddit user's comments and generates a random comment from their comment corpus.
+A silly script that slurps down a reddit user's comments and generates a random comment from their comment corpus.
+Eventually this will be a bot, ideally.

 To get started: ```pip install -r requirements.txt```